zuckerburger/odin-recipes/README.md

 # odin-recipes
-This website has the ingredients and steps for two of my favourite recipes.
-Enjoy!
+A website I made with the Odin Project when I was starting out with HTML and CSS.